darena-solutions/bluebuttonpro-public/docs/source/aad-users.rst

 .. image:: _images/aad-global-admin-role.png

 This role should be applied by default to the user that first created the directory.
-A user with this role must login by clicking the ``Azure Active Directory Login`` button.
+A user with this role must login by clicking the ``Microsoft`` button.
 Once the user has logged in the browser will be redirected back to our system.
 Our system will determine from the login that an organization has not yet been created.
 This will redirect the browser to the organization registration form.
 The form will be pre-populated with various information including the name, phone, and address details.
 The user information will also be displayed.

 .. important::
    Special attention is required for the ``Auto Activation Groups`` section.
 Please read